-“We use Postscript with several of our ecommerce brands, and integrate with Klaviyo (email subscribers), privy (for pop-ups) and Gorgias (for customer service),” says Eric Carlson, Co-Founder, Sweat Pants Agency.
+“We use Postscript with several of our ecommerce brands, and integrate with Klaviyo (email subscribers), privy (for pop-ups) and Gorgias (for customer service),” said Eric Carlson, Co-Founder, Sweat Pants Agency.

 How can an SMS automation platform for ecommerce help brands scale with text messaging?

-It’s important to note that you cannot send texts to customers whose phone numbers you already have, but didn’t collect as part of an SMS marketing strategy.
-This is part of being compliant, and tools like Postscript help to make sure you follow those rules.
+It’s important to note that you cannot send texts to customers whose phone numbers you already have, but didn’t collect as part of a compliant SMS marketing strategy.
+The good news is that tools like Postscript help to make sure you follow those rules.

-That said, here are the top four SMS marketing automations that scale your list, and your SMS marketing revenue from day 1.
+That said, here are the top four SMS marketing automations that scale your list and your SMS marketing revenue from day one.

-Customize these messages however you want, but the recipe for Abandoned Cart SMS marketing is already built-in and ready for you to hit GO.
+Customize these messages however you want, but the recipe for Abandoned Cart SMS marketing is already built-in and ready for you in Postscript.

-Tracking and measurement is also measured here to make sure you have a handle on what is working, and how well.
+Tracking and measurement is also located here to make sure you have a handle on what is working, and how well.

-The Loyalty Offer is another great SMS recipe to launch on day 1.
+The Loyalty Offer is another great SMS approach to launch on day one.
 Again, customize the messaging however you want, but the workflow is already built out for you, including measurement of the campaign.

-Finally, the Welcome Series SMS marketing recipe.
-This recipe and workflow is an introduction to your brand, both in terms of value but also in getting new fans and customers used to your texting communication.
+Finally, the Welcome Series SMS marketing approach.
+This recipe and workflow is an introduction to your brand, both in terms of value and in getting new fans and customers used to your texting communication.

-All messages here can and should be customized, but the workflow and recipe is already built out.
+All messages here can and should be customized, but the workflow is already built out.

 Launching SMS marketing at your ecommerce brand?

 Now is the time to start.
 And you are more prepared than ever.
-Whether you launch a simple welcome series SMS marketing strategy, and follow up with weekly newsletter-like texts or use SMS for your VIP customers, or choose to follow a drop strategy with SMS marketing as your push tool –– the possibilities, and the consumer attention, is endless.
+Whether you launch a simple welcome series SMS marketing strategy (and follow up with weekly newsletter-like texts or use SMS for your VIP customers), or you choose to follow a drop strategy with SMS marketing as your push tool — the possibilities, and the consumer attention, is endless.

-Right now that is.
+Right now, that is.
 As new channels launch in the ecommerce space, it is the early adopters who often see the biggest gains.
 Build your brand off of an SMS marketing strategy.
 Build trust.
 Build the list.
 Build personalization.
-And then confidently grow sales through a text channel to 10x you other marketing channels.
+And then confidently grow sales through a text channel to 10x your other marketing channels.

-Your next step from here is building out templates and copywriting to build engagement in your SMS messages.
-Start with our SMS templates for ecommerce brands, and then personalize them to your brand’s unique personality, point of view and more.
+Your next step from here is building out templates and copywriting to create engagement with your SMS messages.
+Start with our SMS templates for ecommerce brands, and then personalize them to your brand’s unique personality, point of view, and more.